darrenschwarz/TableValuedTest.Spike/README.md

 ===========================================
 Setup
 ===========================================

 Run TableValuedTestCreationScript.sql in the scripts folder against your instance of sql server.
 NB.
-Check FILENAME path, ammend according to environment
+This has already be done in DEV.
+Check FILENAME path, ammend according to environment if you want to run elsewhere.

 ===========================================
 Test Stored Procedure in SSMS